onewelcome/identity-cloud-documentation/docs/oauth-vs-oidc.md

 The OAuth 2.0 spec has four important roles:

 - The "*authorization server*" — The server that issues the access token.
-In this case the Onegini Identity Cloud is the authorization server.
+In this case the OneWelcome Identity Cloud is the authorization server.
 - The "*resource owner*" — Normally your application's end user that grants permission to access the resource server with an access token
 - The "*client*" — The application that requests the access token and then passes it to the resource server
 - The "*resource server*" — Accepts the access token and must verify that it's valid.
 In this case this is your application back-end.